- The threat

-Outbreak stage and map
+- Outbreak stage and map

-Survey and control
+- Survey and control

-Regulations and powers
+- Regulations and powers

-Reporting suspected cases
+- Reporting suspected cases

-The larvae, or caterpillars, of OPM are a pest because they pose a threat to oak trees and to human and animal health.
+Oak processionary moth (Thaumetopoea processionea, OPM) was first accidentally introduced to Britain in 2005, and it is theoretically possible that if it were to spread it could survive and breed in much of England and Wales.
+The larvae, or caterpillars, of OPM are a pest because they can be a hazard to oak trees and to human and animal health.

 OPM caterpillars are most easily recognised by their distinctive habit of moving about in late spring and early summer in nose-to-tail processions, from which they derive their name, and the fact that they almost exclusively live in and feed on oak trees.